KillWolfVlad/workflows.kt/README.md

   <br>
 </p>

-Embedded Workflows As Code engine for Kotlin powered by Coroutines and Redis.
+Embedded Workflows As Code engine for Kotlin powered by Coroutines and Redis-like DB.